Palermo FC: Early history (1898–1947)

 The club could not finish the 1942–43 season due to the outbreak of World War II.
 At the same time, the pink-and-black colours were chosen because Sicily became a "war zone".
-After the conflict, the club changed its name to US Palermo.
+After the conflict, the club changed its name to Unione Sportiva Palermo.

 Post-war years (1947–2002)

 After World War II, the team returned to Serie A by winning the Serie B championship of 1947–48.
-The new Palermo squad featured players such as Czechoslovakian legend Čestmír Vycpálek, who signed from Juventus alongside Conti, Carmelo Di Bella and Pavesi.
+The new Palermo squad featured players such as Czechoslovak legend Čestmír Vycpálek, who signed from Juventus alongside Conti, Carmelo Di Bella and Pavesi.
 Palermo played Serie A until they were relegated in 1954.
 Massive changes in the board, as well as the manager's job and the squad, proved successful, and the club returned to Serie A in 1956.
 Palermo became a "yo-yo club", bouncing up and down between the top two Italian leagues.
 Several stars played for Palermo during this period, such as Argentine striker Santiago Vernazza (51 goals in 115 games with the Rosanero), goalkeepers Roberto Anzolin and Carlo Mattrel, Giuseppe Furino and Franco Causio.
 Palermo marked its best campaign in 1961–62 season, finishing in eighth place in Serie A. In 1963, however, they were relegated to Serie B, where they played for five seasons.

 Palermo played again in Serie A between 1968 and 1970.
+In 1968, with the transformation of the football club into a joint-stock company, Palermo changed its name to Società Sportiva Calcio Palermo and moreover, in that year, the team returned in Serie A in the 1967–68 Serie B, with the former player and coach Carmelo Di Bella.
+In December of the new season, Palermo took part in its second and last Mitropa Cup and, therefore, in its third and last participation in a European competition.